Timon33/QuantCollector/README.md

 ## Usage

-- Add tradier api key in `source/main.py`
+- Add tradier the api key in a `secret.txt` file located in the root directory
-- Use crownjob or similar util to run `main.py`
+- Use cronjob or similar util to run `main.py`

+The config.json file can be used to change settings like save locations.

 ## TODO

 ### Features

-- Pushbukllet notifications
+- push notifications
 - Rate limiting
 - Space effective data storage
-- Imporoved error handling
+- Improved error handling

 ### Updates